arrowheads/suzaku/README.md

   * If you have dash installed, the boot times are very small.

 ### Structure:
-At boot, sinit calls `fly`, which mounts the pseudo-filesystems, checks the filesystems, mounts those, starts eudev and syncs the system clock.
+At boot, sinit calls `takeoff`, which mounts the pseudo-filesystems, checks the filesystems, mounts those, starts eudev and syncs the system clock.

 When taking off is done, The system enters the `flight` stage.
 The script mounts swap, does some configuration, and starts s6, which starts the services you configured.